wfailla/meta-unify/README.md

 # How To Serve Build Artifacts

 The result of a build is what we call build artifacts.
-Build artifacts can be build logs, filesystem images, packages and more.
+Build artifacts can be build logs, file system images, packages and more.
 It is possible to serve these build artifacts via the Docker container used for building:

 ```